namyarxam/LAICFantasyFootball/README.md

 ## **Week 6 LAIC Rankings**

-- Week y rankings courtesy of Zach.
+- Week 6 rankings courtesy of Zach.
 - Dean has been paid $10 for being the weekly top scorer.

 ___